3rChuss/chatApp/readme.md

 npm run dev

-Used sequelize to create the schema models sequelize model:generate --name User --attributes username:string,email:string,phone:string
+Used sequelize to create the schema models, unique keys are username, email, phone.
+Use sequelize db:migrate to create tables